-Our community-based information on the types of lodging visitors may occupy (e.g., motel, vacation rental, second home, or tent) and where these lodgings are predominantly located provide insights about the potential challenges that may face a community.
+Our community-based information on the types of lodging visitors may occupy (e.g., motels, vacation rentals, second homes, or tents) and where these lodgings are predominantly located provide insights about the potential challenges that may face a community.
 Such information may help local communities better target their tsunami education/outreach activities and messaging to address the lack of hazard awareness by visitors, while also meeting the unique needs of the residential community.
-For example, ~85% people visiting Gearhart are likely to end up in single-family vacation or second homes that are farther from high ground.
-Similarly, in the communities of Seaside and Cannon Beach, the bulk of the visitors stay in vacation homes (53% and 65%, respectively).
-This contrasts with places like Warrenton, where most visitors camp (e.g., Fort Stevens State Park).
+For example, \sim 70% of people visiting Yachats are likely to end up in single-family vacation or second homes that are farther from high ground.
+Similarly, in the communities of Gleneden Beach and Bayshore the bulk (86%)

+and 97%, respectively) of visitors stay in vacation homes.
+This contrasts with places like Newport where most visitors camp (e.g., South Beach State Park).

-Besides vacation homes, our analyses demonstrate that several communities have significant numbers of hotel/motels located in the tsunami zone.
-These include Seaside and Cannon Beach, where hotel and motels account for, respectively, 33% and 26% of the visitor population.
-In the case of Seaside, high ground is some distance away.
-Thus, tsunami education and outreach targeting each of these lodging groups becomes essential in order to mitigate against the potentially large loss of life likely to occur without such measures.
+Besides vacation homes, our analyses demonstrate that a number of the coastal communities have significant numbers of hotels/motels located in the tsunami zone (especially XXL1).
+Those that do include Lincoln City, Depoe Bay, Newport, and Yachats where hotel and motels account for, respectively, 35%, 46%, 35%, and 26% of beds where visitors may stay.
+Luckily, high ground is relatively close for each of these communities such that investment in appropriate signage, education of lodging staff, and access to high resolution "neighborhood" scale evacuation maps in every hotel/motel room may be sufficient.
+Thus, tsunami education and outreach targeting each of these lodging groups become essential in order to mitigate against the potentially large loss of life likely to occur without such measures.

-Two key approaches are presently in place to begin to address such needs:
+Two key approaches are in place to begin to address such needs:

 - 1) The first is the development by Oregon Emergency Management of the "Tsunami Safe" program (Hospitality begins with Safety).
 This effort focuses on increasing tsunami awareness among hospitality industry employees, including providing key tsunami and safety instructions that may be disseminated to hotel/motel guests.
 Trained hospitality staff can provide accurate messaging to the public before and during an event and, importantly, are able to help guide people out of the inundation zone.
-Evacuation guidance presupposes that hospitality staff at every establishment know exactly where their nearest point of high ground is located. - 2) To address evacuation information needs, DOGAMI staff in partnership with the Northwest Association of Networked Ocean Observing System (NANOOS) developed a "print-your-owntsunami-brochure" tool that is integrated in the NANOOS Visualization System (NVS) tsunami evacuation portal (http://nvs.nanoos.org/TsunamiEvac).
-This tool allows any individual or business to develop their own custom evacuation brochure for any location on the Oregon coast.
+Evacuation guidance presupposes that hospitality staff at every establishment know exactly where their nearest point of high ground is located. - 2) To address evacuation information needs, DOGAMI staff in partnership with the Northwest Association of Networked Ocean Observing Systems (NANOOS) developed a "print-your-own-tsunami-brochure" tool that is integrated in the NANOOS Visualization System (NVS) tsunami evacuation portal (http://nvs.nanoos.org/TsunamiEvac).
+This tool allows individuals or businesses to develop their own custom evacuation brochures for any location on the Oregon coast.
 More recently, DOGAMI has initiated the development of higher-resolution tsunami evacuation neighborhood maps10 that can be printed with conventional printers.
 It is thus conceivable that hotel/motel rooms could display tsunami evacuation maps in a manner similar to the fire escape exit maps required in every room.
 Increasing local awareness of these tools should thus be integrated in any future planned outreach activity.

 Finally, building a culture of awareness is needed to survive the next CSZ tsunami.
-Such effort could include funds to post and maintain tsunami wayfinding signage of sufficient density along core evacuation routes and funds to establish and support tsunami coordinators in every county.
-Tsunami coordinators could assist with identifying locations of people with disabilities, work with the local hotel/motel industry to develop appropriate evacuation map products, and perform outreach at the grassroots level.
+Such an effort could include funds to post and maintain tsunami wayfinding signage of sufficient density along core evacuation routes and to establish and support tsunami coordinators in every county.
+Tsunami coordinators could assist with identifying locations of people with disabilities, work with the local hotel/motel industry to develop appropriate evacuation map products, and perform needed outreach at the grassroots level.